Agent CE FAQs

 1) Complete an 8 hour basic LTC course.
 The course may be self-study or online.

-3) Non-compliance with the 5 hour renewal requirement will require completion of the 8 hour basic LTC class again.
+3) Failure to complete the 5 hour renewal requirement will require completion of the 8 hour basic LTC class again.

 1) To sell Indiana Partnership LTC policies, a producer must comply with the above and complete a 7 hour Partnership LTC course.
 This course is a one time course, in-classroom only.